fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``clear-screen``
     clears the screen and redraws the prompt.

+.. _special-input-functions-scrollback-push:

 ``scrollback-push``
     pushes earlier output to the terminal scrollback, positioning the prompt at the top.

+    For compatibility with terminals that do not provide the ECMA-48 ``SCROLL UP`` command, this command does nothing unless the terminal advertises support for that command via :ref:`XTGETTCAP <term-compat-xtgettcap>`.

 ``complete``
     guess the remainder of the current token